bwsw/cs-vault-server/docs/logic.md

 The processing of VM creation event consists of the following steps: <br />
   1. get the appropriate account ID via CloudStackService: <br />
     1.1.
-If the account did not retrieve, skip other steps.
+If the account doesn't exist, skip other steps.
   2. try to retrieve tokens from zookeeper.
 Token can have 'RO' or 'RW' policy <br />
-  3. if the tokens don't exist: <br />
+  3. if the tokens exist go to the next step, otherwise: <br />
     3.1. the tokens are created in vault <br />
     3.2. zookeeper nodes are created for keeping VM tokens <br />
     3.3. write the vault tokens to zookeeper (in case of an exception, the tokens will be revoked) <br />